 When someone seeks out therapy or counseling for addiction, there are many options to choose from.
 Who delivers it, how it’s accessed, and how it’s approached all differ depending on the type of therapy a person seeks out.
 If one-on-one counseling is the person’s choice, it is often helpful to know what to expect during the individual therapy process.
 Learn more about individual therapy in Colorado by calling Colorado Medication Assisted Recovery today at 833.448.0127.

 What Is Individual Therapy?

 Individual therapy is a type of counseling that is also commonly referred to as psychotherapy or talk therapy.
 Trained mental health professionals deliver treatment in a safe, confidential, one-on-one setting.
 During this time, clients can explore their feelings and identify areas that may need work, including beliefs, behaviors, memory influences, or addictions.
 The overall goal of this type of therapy is to help the client talk through mental health concerns so that they can heal and move toward a healthier life.

-Why Choose Individual Therapy
+Why Choose an Individual Therapy Program?

 - Effective for all ages

 - Potential reduction of the need for medical intervention

 - Fewer side effects than with the use of rehabilitative drugs

 - It may improve the daily functioning of those with mental health disorders

 - Effective in addressing multiple issues